How To Scan 35mm and 120 Film At Home w/ Negative Supply

 Flatbed scanners take an eternity to produce quality results.

 I was blown away by the results from Negative Supply's at-home scanning kit.
-The time spent scanning was shorter than setting up my camera gear, and the quality of scans paired with my Canon R5 was fantastic.
-I mainly shoot a mix of 35 and 120 (both color and b&w), so it's nice to have a single setup that allows me to scan both mediums swiftly and efficiently.
+Scanning took less time than setting up my camera gear, and the quality of scans paired with my Canon R5 was fantastic.
+I mainly shoot a mix of 35 and 120 (both color and B&W), so it's nice to have a single setup that allows me to scan both mediums swiftly and efficiently.

-Note: For this example, all images on 35mm were shot on a Contax G1 and a Fuji GA645i for the 120 images.
+Note: For this example, all 35 mm images were shot on a Contax G1 and a Fuji GA645i for the 120 images.
 Film stocks used were Kodak Portra 160, Portra 400, and Kodak Gold 200.

 An image without an alt, whoops